MicrosoftDocs/ATADocs/ATPDocs/deploy/configure-event-forwarding.md

 Before you start:

-- Make sure that the domain controller is properly configured to capture the required events. <!--which link is this?-->
+- Make sure that the domain controller is properly configured to capture the required events.
+For more information, see [Event collection with Microsoft Defender for Identity](event-collection-overview.md).
 - [Configure port mirroring](configure-port-mirroring.md)

 ## Step 1: Add the network service account to the domain